Thyroid Cancer: Specialists, Diagnosis And Treatment

 What are the Stages of Thyroid Cancer?

 The staging of thyroid cancer refers to the extent to which the cancer has spread beyond the thyroid gland.
-The most commonly used staging system for thyroid cancer is the TNM system, which stands for Tumour, Nodes, Metastasis.
+The most commonly used staging system used by specialists is the TNM system, which stands for Tumour, Nodes, and Metastasis.

 Here are the stages of thyroid cancer: